 - Flower stage: 1000-1200 μmol/s/m2

-Anything over 900 μmol/s/m2 and your cannabis will need the help of added CO2.
+Anything over 900 μmol/s/m2 and your plants will need the help of added CO2.

 So what does all this have to do with uniformity?
 The reason is that many LED grow lights have an uneven PPFD.

 You need to avoid LED grow lights with a high PPF in the middle and a low PPF on the edges.
 That means that the light coming down from the grow light isn't evenly spreading out over the canopy.

 So you'll have only the center of your grow area getting good light while the rest of the room gets little.
 That means that most of the energy of the light only goes towards the middle, leading to wasted energy and hotspots.

 These LED grow lights were made with PPFD uniformity in mind.
 The more uniform the light covers your canopy, the better yields you'll get.